-The Texas Coastal Bend Community Oral History Project collects and preserves oral histories from community members to both preserve lived historical experiences for posterity and encourage healthy and productive community dialogue.
-The central goals of the project--a collaboration between the Victoria Regional History Center, Be Well Victoria Coalition, and University of Houston-Victoria faculty and staff—are to:
+The Texas Coastal Bend Community Oral History Project collects and preserves oral histories to preserve for posterity the lived historical experiences of community members and to encourage a healthy and productive community dialogue.
+The central goals of the project—a collaboration between the Victoria Regional History Center, Be Well Victoria Coalition, and University of Houston-Victoria faculty and staff—are to:

-Create compelling and vivid snapshots that capture the historical first-person experiences of the region;
+- Create compelling and vivid snapshots that capture first-person historical experiences of the region

-Bridge the shared and unique experiences of both native and new local residents as a tool to carry forward future community dialogue;
+- Bridge the shared and unique experiences of local residents as a tool to carry forward future dialogue

-Generate reflection and discussion of biases and disparities in the community with attention to the potential for positive change; and
+- Generate reflection and discussion of biases and disparities in the community with attention to the potential for positive change